Prediction models

 A similar logic applies with the restructure command.
 The simple rule

-is: if building a script that uses PREDICT
+is: if building a script that uses PREDICT and a cache,

-add preserve-cache
+add preserve-cache to THAW and RE.

 Using variables

-is set to a Luna variable (here
+In the above example, channel CH is set to a Luna variable (here

-), which allows more flexibility, i.e. one does not need to
+${cen}), which allows more flexibility, i.e. one does not need to

 edit the model specification file if running on a dataset with a